isabella232/rtos-docs-pr.tr-tr/rtos-docs/filex/chapter4.md

 ## <a name="fx_media_open_notify_set"></a>fx_media_open_notify_set

-Medya açma bildirim işlevini ayarlar
+Medya açık notify işlevini ayarlar

 ### <a name="prototype"></a>Prototype